shenyu1997/poc-spring-boot/README.md

 * Soft deleted and unique key solution
 * ID Generator for get long by random uuid
 * Database init/upgrade by Flyway
+* Pagination With Slice (Slice is better than Page because there is only one database reading action)